 Natural insect repellents

-Natural insect repellents, according to the specialists we spoke with, should be avoided.
-“Many are simply not successful at repelling insects as well as products that have been tested and registered by the EPA,” Brown added.
-Yes, these are officially DEET-free, but they also tend to be chemical-free, according to Stan Cope, vice president of technical products and services at pest management firm Catchmaster.
+According to the specialists we spoke with, natural insect repellents should be avoided.
+“Many are simply not successful at repelling insects and products tested and registered by the EPA,” Brown added.

-According to an EPA spokeswoman, the terms “natural” and “naturally” cannot be used on the label of any registered pesticide product because the terms cannot be adequately defined and may be misunderstood as safety claims.
+According to an EPA spokeswoman, the terms “natural” and “naturally” cannot be used on any registered pesticide product label because the terms cannot be adequately defined and may be misunderstood as safety claims.
 Botanicals and essential oils are commonly included in natural repellents.

 What should you look for in terms of ingredients?

-Natural oils such as soy oil, geranium oil, and peppermint oil are used in certain repellents.
-Although these components are typically not thought to be dangerous unless the product is registered with the EPA, its ability to repel insects may not have been tested.
+Natural oils such as soy, geranium, and peppermint oil are used in certain repellents.
+Although these components are typically not considered dangerous unless the product is registered with the EPA, its ability to repel insects may not have been tested.

 Which insect repellent is the most effective against the Zika virus?